-- E.3 Approval Internal Capital Model used to derive the ECR - E.3.1 Description of the purpose and scope of the business and risk areas where the internal model is used The company does not use an approved internal model.
+- E.3 Approval Internal Capital Model used to derive the ECR - E.3.1 Description of the purpose and scope of the business and risk areas where the internal model is used The Company does not use an approved internal model.

-- F. Significant Event
+F. Subsequent Event

-- F.1 Description of significant event
+F.1 Description of subsequent event

-No significant events noted during the 2016 calendar year or the first half of 2017.
+No subsequent events noted during the 2017 calendar year or the first three months of 2018.

-F.2 Approximate date or proposed timing of the significant event
+F.2 Approximate date or proposed timing of the subsequent event

-No significant events noted during the 2016 calendar year or the first half of 2017.
+No subsequent events noted during the 2017 calendar year or the first three months of 2018.

-F.3 Confirmation of how the significant event has impacted or will impact
+F.3 Confirmation of how the subsequent event has impacted or will impact

-No significant events noted during the 2016 calendar year or the first half of 2017.
+No subsequent events noted during the 2017 calendar year or the first three months of 2018.

 F.4 Any other material information

-No significant events noted during the 2016 calendar year or the first half of 2017.
+No subsequent events noted during the 2017 calendar year or the first three months of 2018.

+Declaration

+We, the undersigned, declare that to the best of our knowledge and belief, this financial condition report fairly represents the financial condition of the insurer in all material respects.

+Thomas Olunleyo, Chief Executive Officer

+Andrew Sooboodoo, Chief Risk Officer

+10/4/2018 ·

+Date

+10-APR-2018

+Date

 Glossary

-Α
+A

+AA

+Approved Actuary

 ALM

 Asset liability management.

 Annuity

 A regular payment from an insurance company made for an agreed period of time (usually up to the death of the recipient) in return for either a cash lump sum or a series of premiums which the policyholder has paid to the insurance company during their working lifetime.

+ARCC

+L&G Re Audit, Risk and Compliance Committee.

 B

 Best estimate liability ("BEL")

 The probability-weighted average of best estimate future cash flows, discounted using risk-free term structure of interest rates (adjusted for a matching adjustment where appropriate).

 BMA

 The Bermuda Monetary Authority was established by statute in 1969.
 It supervises, regulates and inspects financial institutions operating in the jurisdiction.
 It also issues Bermuda's national currency, manages exchange control transactions, assists other authorities with the detection and prevention of financial crime, and advises Government on banking and other financial and monetary matters.

 Bermuda Solvency Capital Requirement ("BSCR")

 This is the capital required to withstand a 1 in 200 stress event, calculated in line with the BMA regulations.

-C
+$\mathbf{C}$

-Capital coverage ratio
+Capital Coverage Ratio

 Also known as the solvency coverage ratio.
-The eligible Own Funds on a regulatory basis divided by the Bermuda Solvency Capital requirement.
+The eligible Own Funds on a regulatory basis divided by the Bermuda Solvency Capital Requirement.
 This represents the number of times the BSCR is covered by eligible Own Funds.

-CEO
+CBDO

-Chief Executive Officer.
+Chief Business Development Officer.